 It has been determined that the Company is solvent as at 31 July 2023.
 While the Company's current liabilities exceed its current assets by R256 million, R237 million of the current liabilities relate to loans from Group companies which are repayable on demand.
 Should these loans from Group companies be called upon, the Company has access to loans to Group companies that are also repayable on demand, and which the Company can call on in order to settle payables that may become due, if required.
-The Company's intention, however, remains not to call on the loans to Group companies within the next 12 months, and as a result these loans to Group companies remain classified as non-current at the reporting date.
-Refer to note 1.2 of the consolidated financial statements for an assessment of going concern.
+The Company's intention, however, remains not to call on the loans to Group companies within the next 12 months, and as a result these loans to Group companies for an assessment of going concern.